-On 4 December 2023, the Home Secretary announced a series of changes to immigration rules designed to reduce net migration.
+On 4 December 2023, the Conservative government announced a series of changes to immigration rules designed to reduce net migration.
 This came after new official estimates from the Office for National Statistics revealed that net migration remained at record highs.
+One unexpected change among the policies announced was an increase in the income requirement for British citizens and settled residents to bring their partners and children to the UK.
+The threshold was set to rise in three stages, initially to £29,000 annually in April 2024 before reaching £38,700 by early 2025.

 This commentary analyses the policy and its main implications:

-• The policy announcement
+- The policy announcement

-• Family migration is a relatively low share of recent immigration
+- Family migration is a relatively low share of recent immigration

-• The new income threshold may result in family separation and longer settlement routes
+- The new income threshold may result in family separation and longer settlement routes

-• Income thresholds affect lower earners more, such as women and young people
+- Income thresholds affect lower earners more, such as women and young people

-• The UK’s family income requirement is stricter than other countries’ policies
+- The UK’s family income requirement is stricter than other countries’ policies

 The policy announcement

-The stated reason for this policy change is to ensure that only those who can financially support their families are eligible for a visa.
-However, the required income exceeds the earnings of most full-time employees in the UK.
+The increase in the income threshold followed an announcement on 4 December 2023 from the Conservative government, when it declared that the threshold would rise to £38,700 by Spring 2024.
+The stated reason for this policy change was to ensure that only those who can financially support their families are eligible for a visa.
+However, the £38,700 exceeded the earnings of most full-time employees in the UK.

 The fact sheet clarified that people already on a family visa in the five-year partner route would not need to meet the new income requirement when applying for an extension.
 In the petition’s response, the government also announced that there would be no more separate child element for the family income threshold, unlike the previous policy.
-It is not yet clear whether the level of savings that applicants can use to qualify if they do not earn at the threshold (currently £62,500) will change.

 Family migration is a relatively low share of recent immigration